-Consistent with the requirements of this policy, the University shall keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individual who has made a report or filed a Formal Complaint of sexual harassment, any complainant, any individual who has been reported to be the perpetrator of sex discrimination, any respondent, and any witness, except as may be permitted by the FERPA statute, 20 U.S.C.
+Consistent with the requirements of this policy, the University shall keep confidential the identity of any individual who has made a report or complaint of a violation of this policy, including any individual who has made a report or filed a Formal Complaint of sexual harassment, any complainant, any individual who has been reported to have violated this policy, any respondent, and any witness, except as may be permitted by the FERPA statute, 20 U.S.C.
 1232g, or FERPA regulations, 34 CFR part 99, or as required by law, or to carry out the purposes of 34 CFR part 106, including the conduct of any investigation, hearing, or judicial proceeding arising thereunder.
 This means that The University will protect the party's privacy consistent with this policy but may disclose information to those who have a legitimate need to know and in order to process complaints under this policy.